Analysis of the hidden-charm pentaquark states based on magnetic moment and transition magnetic moment

 We calculate the magnetic moments of the $P^{N^{0}}_{\psi} $ states and $P^{\Delta^{0}}_{\psi} $ states in three models.
 On the basis of the magnetic moment results obtained in this work, we summarized the following key points.

 • In the diquark-diquark-antiquark model, the $ \rho $ mode and the $ \lambda $ mode in the $ P $-wave excitation will lead to obvious difference in magnetic moment.
-The magnetic moments in Table \ref{tab:lb} -Table \ref{tab:ls} indicate that the magnetic moments of the $ \lambda $ mode are usually larger than the magnetic moments of the $ \rho $ mode.
+The magnetic moments in Table \ref{tab:lb} -Table \ref{tab:ls} indicate that the magnetic moments of the $ \lambda $ excitation state are usually larger than the magnetic moments of the $ \rho $ excitation state.
 This is caused by the orbital magnetic moment $ \mu_{l\lambda}>\mu_{l\rho} $.
 In order to facilitate analysis and comparison, we have shown the excited state magnetic moment results of these two excitation modes in Fig. \ref{fig:10} , Fig. \ref{fig:81} and Fig. \ref{fig:82}.

 In Fig. \ref{fig:10} and Fig. \ref{fig:81} ,we find that in the interval of quantum number $ J^{P}=\frac{1}{2}^{+} $ and $ J^{P}=\frac{3}{2}^{+} $, there are a few magnetic moments of the $ \rho $ excitation state are larger than magnetic moments of the $ \lambda $ excitation state.
 Their spin configurations are